vtex-apps/io-documentation/docs/en/Recipes/store/publishing-an-app.md

 2. Test the release candidate’s **stability** by means of an [A/B test](https://vtex.io/docs/recipes/store/running-native-ab-testing).

 <div class="alert alert-info">
-If you are releasing a beta app version and all settings were already tested by you, you should release a non-beta version for your app, publish it, install it in a production workspace and test its stability once more in order to follow the step 3 stated below.
+If you are releasing a beta app version and all settings were already tested by you, you should release a non-beta version for your app, publish it, install it in a production workspace and test its stability once more in order to follow the next step.
 </div>

 3. Use the `vtex validate` command to **publish the release candidate as a stable version**.
 By using this command, Housekeeper will automatically install the new app stable version on all accounts that use the app.